 What headless CMS offers is the possibility for content to be organized into modular flexible pieces so it can be rearranged in endless different ways to fit different screens and devices.

-Thanks to this new architecture, headless CMS provide many benefits.
+Thanks to this new architecture, API-first or headless CMS provide many benefits.
 The most obvious one: it makes content flexible, adaptable and reusable.

 Contentful benefit #1: It’s future-proof

 Because content is stored in a place that's central, it can be reused on all the systems or applications you haven’t thought of yet!
 Whatever innovation disrupts the digital space next, your content is ready.